kwasniew/hyperbook/manuscript/ch9.md

 ![Figure: Zooming in on performance bottleneck](images/zoomin.png)

-Next, look what's it consists of. `render` function seems to be our bottleneck.
+Next, check the main contributors to performance problems. `render` function seems to be our bottleneck.
 But the `render` function belongs to Hyperapp so keep looking for the code that you wrote.
 Just below the `render` function, you should see a `view` function invoking `listItem`  repeatedly.
 The source of our bottleneck is the `listItem` function invoked multiple times when we type a new post.
 Excessive `listItem` calls result in multiple `patch` function calls.
 It's Hyperapp patching physical DOM tree to keep